kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 npm audit fix
 ```

-* Dockerized the app and push the docker image to dockerhub
+* Dockerized the app and push the docker image to dockerhub and AWS private docker registry

 * Deploy the app to AWS's ElasticBeanStalk